Solar for overlanding: Are manufacturer specs reliable for predicting output?

 When using manufacturer specs the two most relevant factors are:

-•Operating cell temperature.
+• Operating cell temperature.
 STC is too low in most cases.
-Typical temp coefficients are between -0.25% and -0.5% per °C so at a realistic operating temp of 45°C, you will be down to 90-95% output.
+Typical temp coefficients are between -0.25% and -0.5% per °C so at a realistic operating temperature of 45°C, you will be down to 90-95% output.
 Some panels provide a PTC rating or CEC PTC rating which is attempts to take cell temperature into account (mandatory in California for example).

 • Panel age.
 They lose between 0.25% and 1% of their output per year on top of other losses.

 Then you have to consider that you can only harvest energy that hits the panel.